F-Naddaf/Orient-Auto/README.md

 2. Run the command `npm install` at the main, client and server directories to install the necessary dependencies for both the server and client components.

-3. After the dependencies are installed, run `npm run start` at the client and server directories to run the application.
+3. After the dependencies are installed, run `npm start` at the client and server directories to run the application.

 <br>